 A quality sensitive stomach formula should have either fish or chicken (a bland protein) listed as its first ingredient.
 Other beneficial ingredients include:

-FOS feeds the good bacteria in the gut that help prevent pathogenic bacteria’s overgrowth, which can lead to vomiting, diarrhea, or other signs of GI distress, says Nelson.
+FOS feeds the good bacteria in the gut that help prevents pathogenic bacteria’s overgrowth, leading to vomiting, diarrhea, or other GI distress signs, says Nelson.

 Pets with or without sensitive stomachs can benefit from a switch to higher quality food in general.
 Essential components are these acids, which can help to keep your dog’s skin and coat healthy.